piyushagarwal08/JU-Notes/Automation.md

     2. Identify new opportunities from business insights,
     3. Quickly prototype, measure and showcase new RPA candidates (that is Bots), and
     4. Scale up automations and improve business process efficiency.

+# Operational Analytics
+* The information about
+    1. which bots are scheduled to run
+    2. which bots failed to run
+    3. which of the bots use the most system resources, and
+    4. what percentage of bots are in progress,paused,unknown and completed
+* Operations manager and practitioners can constantly monitor the efficiency and effectiveness of their digital workforce, and easily quantify processe's operational performance on demand
+* It is free and integrated within the Web Control Room
+* The operational related information about the bot can be accessed from the :
+1. <u>Bots Page</u>
+It provides a graphically summarized view of all the deployed bots in the Control Room It consists of widgets such as:
+    * <b>Bot Hearbeat</b> ~> Widget that provides a statistical representation of the relationship between the failure score of a bot and the respective bot
+    * <b>MVP Bots</b> ~> Widget that displays bots based on their maximum processing time and the number of times they are run
+    * <b>Bot Status</b> ~> Widget that tracks the task progression based on the status: Deploy Failed,Stopped , Started, Failed, Completed
+    * <b>Top Failure Reasons</b> ~> Widget that categorizes the errors that your bots may encounter into varios groups and shows the count of each group
+2. <u>Audit Page</u>
+The Audit page allows a Control Room user with View Dashboards permission to view a snapshot of audit information as processed in the Control Room.
+It allows you to monitor various events such as the highest percentage of a particular activity being performed based on either user name or host machine type, and a visual representation of the failure log

 # Assesment (Recorders)